sarvoaarumugam/ReadmeTestFile/README.md

 # Falcon-CareUp_Grace_AI

 **Falcon-CareUp_Grace_AI** is a Unity project designed for medical and hospital-related purposes.
 The project features an AI character, **GRACE AI**, which interacts with players by answering their questions accurately.
-In addition to AI interactions, the project incorporates various hospital scenarios and features, each tied to specific in-game actions and points.
+In addition to AI interactions, each tied to specific in-game actions and points.
 The project is developed for **WebGL** and **VR**, with a primary focus on VR experiences.

 ## How to Go Through the Project